martinrybak/mainstream/README.md

 ```

 * Can be used in a `StatelessWidget`
-* Works with single-subscription streams
+* Works with single-subscription and broadcast streams
 * Provides generic type safety for the `data` provided to callbacks.
 The type parameter `<T>` can be omitted if it can be inferred by the compiler.

 ## Usage